dchambers/dchambers.github.io/_posts/articles/2015-11-07-databases-are-dead.md

 ### Cascaded Data View

 A cascaded data-view provides some derived view based on the contents of one or more up-stream views.
 They use the same streaming state updates that clients use to access a view.
 Like normal data views, they are composed from a set of reducer functions and nothing else.
+They don't require snap-shotting since their state can be computed solely from the current state of one or more data-views.

-Cascaded data views are designed to be run on separate hosts from the view(s) they are derived from; instead, [reselect](https://github.com/rackt/reselect) can be used if you prefer to have the derived data directly within the primary data-view.
+Cascaded data views are designed to be run on separate hosts from the view(s) they are derived from; instead, [reselect](https://github.com/rackt/reselect) can be used if you prefer to have the derived data directly within the primary data-views.
 So, they are mostly about scalability, but they also have the benefit that they can also be created by third parties since they use the same streaming connection available to clients.

 ## Scalability